 The experienced Houston fraud defense attorneys can assist you in understanding your rights.
-At Mary E. Conn Law, your case is as important us as it is to you.
+At Mary E. Conn & Associates, your case is as important us as it is to you.

 Federal fraud charges can lead to steep penalties and severe confinement sentences.
 However, prosecutors must prove you intended to defraud a person or a company or bank.
 Without this proof, the government will fail.

 Texas prosecutes fraud with a severe penalty range.
 Insurance fraud and Medicaid fraud can become first degree felonies if the value of the false claim prosecuted is greater than $200,000.
 A first degree felony is punishable by up to life in prison and a potential fine of up to $10,000.